TIBCOSoftware/snappydata/docs/security/authorization.md

 ```

 If no `gemfirexd.group-ldap-search-base` property has been provided then the one used for authentication `gemfirexd.auth-ldap-search-base` is used. </br>
-If no search filter is specified then TIBCO ComputeDB uses the standard objectClass groupOfMembers (rfc2307) or groupOfNames with attribute as member, or objectClass groupOfUniqueMembers with attribute as uniqueMember.
+If no search filter is specified then SnappyData uses the standard objectClass groupOfMembers (rfc2307) or groupOfNames with attribute as member, or objectClass groupOfUniqueMembers with attribute as uniqueMember.
 To be precise, the default search filter is:

 ```pre